 Former Athletics Director Deborah A. Yow courted the 2002 AP National Coach of the Year because of Frese's reputation for making amazing turnarounds and her relentless work ethic in recruiting.
 Described as dynamic, overachieving, determined and enthusiastic, the 43-year old coach is one of college basketball's rising stars.
 Standing atop the podium in Boston in 2006, Frese became the fifth-youngest coach (age 35) in NCAA history to win a national title and only the ninth to win in her first trip to the Final Four.

 Despite claiming eight Atlantic Coast Conference (ACC) Tournament titles prior to her arrival, Maryland advanced to new heights when Frese stepped on the scene.
 In her second season, she led the Terrapins to a tie for third place in the ACC standings - its highest finish since 1996-97.
-She's led Maryland to eight top-three league finishes in her 12 years.
+She's led Maryland to nine top-three league finishes in her 13 years.